hozmaster/dyndnsgd/README.md

 Status : Tech preview.

-Only part what currenlty work is frontend side.
+Only frontend side is work currenyly.
 User can create and edit and account and domains in their respective views.
 Data is savved to the internal database whet OPNSense platform offers.

+## GOALS

+This plugin should be able to :

+* Support to add, edit, delete accounts (v.0.9.0).
+* Support to add,edit, delete and disable/enable domains (v.0.9.0).
+* Suport add, edit, delete subdomains for all kinds of service type what GoDaddy supports (v1.0).
+* Log activity